Papers and Talks by Adam Shostack

 - Threat modeling approaches are often centered on the engineering of producing and delivering products or services.
 The Seattle Privacy Coalition has an ongoing project to create threat models centered on the citizens and residents of Seattle.

-At the Seattle Privacy Coalition blog, Threat Modeling the Privacy of Seattle Residents, there are slides, a whitepaper and other resources.
+At the Seattle Privacy Coalition blog, Threat Modeling the Privacy of Seattle Residents [link to https://seattleprivacy.org/threat-modeling-the-privacy-of-seattle-residents/ no longer works], there were slides, a whitepaper and other resources; is a presentation that captures some of the lessons.

 - Cyber Portfolio Management